Our Team

 Frances Rippon

-Frances has worked in mental health for 35 years and teaches mindfulness courses in the NHS.
+Frances has worked in mental health for 35 years and taught mindfulness courses in the NHS.
 Originally from Hull, she settled in St Just in 1999 to raise a family and to live in closer community with people and nature.
 She has volunteered at the farm since its transition to community ownership – helping to organise seasonal events, growing crops, staffing the shop and St Just farmer’s markets.
 She will be part of the team tasked with developing the farm shop.
 Frances is a trustee of Bosavern Community Farm Charity and her other activities include St Just Care and Repair Cafe, Shindig Cloggers, Tai Chi, singing and enjoying our wonderful environment.

 Holly Whitelaw